 If you want a full copy of the pathologist's report, you can request this from the coroner's office, but there may be a fee.
 In some cases, the report may be sent to a hospital doctor or GP so they can discuss it with you.

-If the post-mortem was requested by a hospital doctor, you will have to request the results from the hospital where the post-mortem took place.
+If the post-mortem was requested by a hospital doctor, you'll have to request the results from the hospital where the post-mortem took place.
 You may be charged a small fee for this.

 You can arrange to discuss the results with the doctor in charge of the deceased person's care while they were in hospital (if applicable), or with your GP.

-This leaflet from the HTA provides further information about what happens before, during and after the examination – Post-mortem examination: Your choices about organs and tissue (PDF, 68kb).
+The HTA has produced a leaflet providing further information about what happens before, during and after the examination – Post-mortem examination: Your choices about organs and tissue (PDF, 68kb).

 The Human Tissue Authority